Shipping from the UK to New Zealand

 If you are in the early stages of planning your move to New Zealand and would like a guideline price for removals, you can get an instant quote using our shipping calculator.
 The tool will provide you with an approximate cost and volume for your international move.

-Alongside removals to New Zealand, a range of additional services are available:
+Alongside removals to New Zealand, John Mason also provides a range of additional services:

 - Home cleaning services